LutzGross/esys-escript.github.io/README.md

 # esys-escript

-esys-escript is a programming tool for implementing mathematical models in python using the finite element method (FEM).
-As users do not access the data structures it is very easy to use and scripts can run on desktop computers as well as highly parallel supercomputer without changes.
-Application areas for escript include earth mantle convection, geophysical inversion, earthquakes, porous media flow, reactive transport, plate subduction, erosion, and tsunamis.
+esys-escript is module for implementing mathematical models in python using the finite element method (FEM).
+As users do not access the underlying data structures it is very easy to use and scripts can run on desktop computers as well as massive parallel supercomputer without changes.
+Application areas for esys-escript include geophysical inversion, earthquakes, porous media flow, reactive transport, plate subduction, erosion, earth mantle convection, and tsunamis.

 esys-escript is designed as an easy-to-use environment for implementing mathematical models based on non-linear, coupled, time-dependent partial differential equations.
-It uses the finite element method (FEM) for spatial discretization and data representation.
-Escript is used through python and is suitable for rapid prototyping (e.g for a student project or thesis) as well as for large software projects.
-Scripts are executed in parallel using MPI, OpenMP and hybrid mode processing over 50 million unknowns on several thousand cores on a parallel computer.
+It uses the finite element method (FEM) for spatial discretization and data representation and is used through python.
+It is suitable for rapid prototyping (e.g for a student project or thesis) as well as for large software projects.
+Scripts are executed sequentially, on multi-core platforms via OpenMP and
+distributed computing clusters using MPI.
+Hybrid mode of OpenMP and MPI is supportied and allow for solving problems with over 200 million unknowns on several thousand cores on a parallel computer.

-esys-escript now includes the esys.downunder module for 3D inversion of geophysical data sets.
+Esys-escript now includes the esys.downunder module for 3D inversion of geophysical data sets.
 The current version supports gravity, magnetic and joint inversion.

 Main Features:

-        python based user interface
+- python based user interface
-        two- and three-dimensional finite and spectral element simulations specialized geophysical inversion module
+- two- and three-dimensional finite and spectral element simulations
+- specialized geophysical inversion module
-        support for VTK and SILO file format unstructured meshes from gmsh
+- support for VTK and SILO file format
+- unstructured meshes from gmsh
-        parallelization with OpenMP and MPI support
+- parallelization with OpenMP and MPI support
-        Flux Controlled Transport solver (FEM-FCT)
+- Flux Controlled Transport solver (FEM-FCT)
-        visualization with VisIt
+- visualization with VisIt
-        support for Linux and Mac
+- support for Linux, Windows and OSX
-        partial support for GPU use

 Further documentation including examples and a user guide for the latest release can be found at https://esys-escript.readthedocs.io/en/latest/index.html